safe-global/safe-core-sdk/packages/guides/integrating-the-safe-core-sdk.md

 * **Create a MultiSend transaction**

-  This method can receive an array of `MetaTransactionData` objects that represent the multiple transactions we want to include in our MultiSend transaction.
-If we want to specify some of the optional properties in our MultiSend transaction we can pass a second argument to the method `createTransaction` with the `SafeTransactionOptionalProps` object.
+  This method can take an array of `MetaTransactionData` objects that represent the multiple transactions we want to include in our MultiSend transaction.
+If we want to specify some of the optional properties in our MultiSend transaction, we can pass a second argument to the method `createTransaction` with the `SafeTransactionOptionalProps` object.

   ```js
   import { SafeTransactionOptionalProps } from '@gnosis.pm/safe-core-sdk'